GovTechSG/sgds-web-component/docs/INSTALLATION.md

 ## CDN

 The CDN loader registers all SGDS elements up front.
-Depending on your usage, you may or may not need to load the polyfill.
+It is also required to load the polyfill.

 > When using CDN, it is recommended to version control.
 On initial usage, pick the latest version of the library.
 See list of available npm versions [here](https://www.npmjs.com/package/@govtechsg/sgds-web-component?activeTab=versions)